Follow these steps to troubleshoot why the computer does not display, beep, clear post or boot.

 IMPORTANT: This article applies only to specific products and/or operating systems.
 Check Applicable Products and Categories for details.

 IMPORTANT: If model-specific information is required to complete any of the steps in this solution, refer to the operating instructions supplied with the product.
+Manuals are posted on your model support page.

 - Because each of these steps represents a possible solution to this issue, check the computer status after completing each step.

 - If this issue occurs on a notebook computer, ensure the appropriate AC Adaptor is being used by comparing the model number on the AC Adaptor brick to the AC Adaptor listed in the computer Marketing Specifications under supplied accessories.
+Manuals are posted on your model support page.

 - Disconnect all external devices connected to the computer.